Toad the Wet Sprocket: Post-breakup and reunions (1998–2008)

-Full-time reunion, return to recording, and New Constellation (2009–present)
+Full-time reunion, return to recording, New Constellation, and Starting Now (2009–present)

-In 2009, bassist Dean Dinning said Toad the Wet Sprocket was now something each member considered an active project, and though they had not released a new studio album since 1997 and only did small summer tours, they no longer considered themselves "broken up".
+In 2009, bassist Dean Dinning said Toad the Wet Sprocket was now something each member considered an active project; though they had not released a new studio album since 1997, and only did small summer tours, they no longer considered themselves "broken up".
 In May 2010, the band gathered at a California studio to begin re-recording some of their older hits for licensing reasons.
 Columbia Records owns the masters to the band's albums.
 Therefore, the band makes little money from them, so to be able to make a living off their own talent again, they made these re-recordings with the goal of having them used in film and TV.

 On December 7, 2010, Toad the Wet Sprocket released their first new studio track in 11 years.
 The holiday track "It Doesn't Feel Like Christmas", a cover of a Sam Phillips original, was posted on their official site, available via Bandcamp, for free download just in time for the holidays, along with a new message on their site: "We're that band that did 'Walk on the Ocean', 'All I Want', 'Something's Always Wrong', and "Fall Down'.
 The one with the weird name.
 We're back from a long slumber and look forward to saying hello some time.
 Keep in touch…" The band had recently signed a deal with Primary Wave to handle their back catalog and any future releases, and on December 11, 2010, the band mentioned, both on stage and in an offstage YouTube interview, that they are currently writing songs for their first new studio album since 1997's Coil.
 In addition, they began playing two new songs, "Friendly Fire" and "The Moment", which were being worked on for the new album.